jaclu/tmux-menus/README.md

 Each item consists of at least two params

-- min tmux version for this item, set to 0.0 if assumed to allways work
+- min tmux version for this item, set to 0.0 if assumed to always work
 - Type of menu item, see below
-- Additional params depending on item type
+- Additional params depending on the item type

 Item types and their parameters

 - M - Open another menu
   - shortcut for this item, or "" if none wanted
-  - label for menu
+  - label for the menu
   - menu script
 - C - run tmux Command
   - shortcut for this item, or "" if none wanted
-  - label for command
+  - label for the command
   - tmux command
 - E - run External command
   - shortcut for this item, or "" if none wanted